Skip to main content

 For supporting students

-A research capability where citations are required, not optional — and where the Document gate flags unsupported claims.
-Students learn to cite because the loop won't deliver without it.
+A research run where citations are required, not optional — the gate flags unsupported claims and won't deliver until sources appear.
+Students learn to cite because the loop insists on it.

-• Lesson-plan scaffolding — Document capability.
+• Lesson-plan scaffolding — a document run.
 Objectives, activities, assessment checkpoints, time blocks.
-Structured output you can edit after.
+Structured output that opens editable in the Canvas.

-• Rubric generation — Document capability.
-Draft a rubric against any standard or framework you paste into the brief.
+• Rubric generation — a document run against any standard or framework you paste into the brief.
 The Architect cites the source text you provide, verbatim.

-• Gradebook formulas — Spreadsheet capability.
+• Gradebook formulas — a spreadsheet run.
 Weighted averages, standards-based grading columns, missing-work detection.
-Validated by the formula-validity and no-#REF! gates.
+Validated by formula-validity and no-#REF! gates.

-• IEP / 504 plan templates — Document capability.
+• IEP / 504 plan templates — a document run.
 Structure-only scaffolds with placeholder-enforced student names and the citations_present gate.
-You fill in the confidential details in your SIS, not here.
+Confidential details stay in your SIS, not here.

 STANDARDS ALIGNMENT